huijing/huijing.github.io/_drafts/video-games-ux.md

 Social media actually makes this worse.
 Facebook, Amazon and nowadays Twitter want to filter the information you see and only serve you what you want to see.
 Is it any mystery that people nowadays are more polarised than ever before?
 [Confirmation bias](http://youarenotsosmart.com/2010/06/23/confirmation-bias/) is a real human fallacy.
 It used to be people sought out information that supported their own views, now you don't even have to expend effort to do that.
 Social media does that for you.

-Again, I think it's important to know where you stand on various issues.
+It's important to know where you stand on various issues.
 But if you don't expose yourself to as wide a range of viewpoints as possible, your stance may end up being very narrow indeed.
-I think that the root of all conflict is the lack of communication and understanding.
+The root of all conflict is the lack of communication and understanding.
 The world is rich with different cultures, beliefs and ideas.
 But often, we huddle together with people who share the same views as ourselves, and see those with opposing viewpoints as adversarial.
 What is with this them versus us mentality?
 We are ultimately the same species, we're all mammals, we all bleed red, and if we don't take care of our planet, we will all die together.

+## Guiding principles are better than rules

+Unfortunately, life is not simply black and white.
+There is a full spectrum of grey in between.
+People are going to have different viewpoints with regards to human nature.
+The thing about human beings is they are capable of unbelievable goodness, and they are also capable of unspeakable evil.

 ## Wrapping up